-Atlantic Canada Economics Association Meetings 2017
+Atlantic Canada Economics Association Meetings 2018

-Moderator: Finn Poschmann, President and CEO, APEC
+- Moderator: David Chaundy, Interim President and CEO, APEC

 Students are encouraged to submit papers for this conference.
 A prize will be offered for the best student paper/presentation.

-Final conference program can be accessed here.
+Preliminary conference program can be accessed from here.